| |

 they were not allowed to cut or edit his films in any way.
 All

+anime producers should do this.
 Despite all that, if you can get hold of the original

 Japanese version of Escaflowne then you won't regret it.